 OLAMIDE OGUNDARE

-My academic journey has taken me from the University of Ibadan, Nigeria, where I earned a B.A. in Linguistics and an M.A. in African Studies (Cultural and Media Studies), to the University of Utah, where I completed an M.A. in Linguistics.
+My academic training spans linguistics, cultural and media studies, and communication.
+I earned a B.A. in Linguistics and an M.A. in African Studies (Cultural and Media Studies) from the University of Ibadan, and an M.A. in Linguistics from the University of Utah.